Throughout this website we stress the importance of adopting a brain-healthy lifestyle.

 - Have a piece of fruit instead of dessert after dinner.

 - Do 5 minutes of yoga stretches in the morning and in the evening.

 Pick one healthy change (or create your own) and commit to doing it daily for 30 days to create a new healthy habit.

-SOURCE: Surprisingly…Unstuck: Rewire Your Brain to Exercise More, Eat Right, and Truly Enjoy Doing So by Maria Brilaki
+To learn even more about how to rewire your brain to change habits, pick up a copy of Surprisingly…Unstuck: Rewire Your Brain to Exercise More, Eat Right, and Truly Enjoy Doing So.